2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in Tennessee

 On average, human development graduates from ETSU take out $21,529 in student loans while working on their Bachelor's Degree.

-Read full report on Human Development & Family Studies at East Tennessee State University
+Full Human Development & Family Studies at East Tennessee State University Report

-A rank of #3 on this year’s list means Vanderbilt University is a great place for human development and family studies students working on their bachelor’s degree.
-Located in the city of Nashville, Vanderbilt is a private not-for-profit school with a fairly large student population.
+Out of the 8 schools in Tennessee that were part of this year’s ranking, Vanderbilt University landed the # 3 spot on the list.
+Located in the large city of Nashville, Vanderbilt is a private not-for-profit school with a fairly large student population.

 Women make up 86% of the human development majors at the school.

-Full Human Development & Family Studies at Vanderbilt University Report
+Read full report on Human Development & Family Studies at Vanderbilt University

 Read full report on Human Development & Family Studies at Lipscomb University